What Are Over-the-Counter (OTC) Options? How Do They Work?

 OTC Options Definition

 As a quick refresher, options are derivatives that give holders the right to buy or sell stocks or other assets.
-An options holder can buy or sell the asset at a certain date at a certain price, for instance, and are always tied to an underlying asset.
-So, an options trader can buy options relating to, say Stock A, or Bond X.
+An options holder holds the right, but not the obligation, to buy or sell the underlying asset at a certain price, on or before a specific date.

 While most options trade through brokers via exchanges, over-the-counter options trade privately, between a buyer and a seller.
 Over the counter options are sometimes tied to an exotic asset — a stock that may not be available for purchase through most brokers’ platforms.

-OTC options may also lack standard expiration dates or strike prices, instead allowing for the two parties to define those terms on their own, making them appealing to those with a more complex options trading strategy.
+OTC options are not standardized, and allow both parties to define expiration dates and strike prices on their own.This can make them appealing to those with a more complex options trading strategy.

 How Does OTC Trading Work?

 OTC securities include any types of investments that do not appear on U.S. exchanges.
-That can include stocks in foreign companies and small or mid-sized domestic companies, over-the-counter options and OTC futures.
+That can include stocks in foreign companies and small or mid-sized domestic companies; it can also include OTC options and futures.
 Some brokerages do allow investors to trade OTCs on their platforms, though not all do, and there may be additional fees charged by the broker to do so.

 With that in mind, if you plan on investing in the OTC market, you may need to do some research beforehand to ensure that the brokerage account allows for OTC trading.
-Once you’ve found the appropriate broker or platform, trading is as simple as funding an account, and executing the trade.
+SoFi’s options trading platform does not currently support OTC trading.

 What is the Difference Between OTC Options and Stock Options?